Bronya-Rand/Prome-VN-Extension/README.md

 3. **[BETA]** User Sprites - Prome's second biggest feature.
 Want to be part of the conversation?
 Borrow someone else's sprites or use your own for your own persona whilst using all of Prome's other features!

-> [!WARNING]
+> [!IMPORTANT]
-> On rare occasions, SillyTavern may display a warning saying _'prome-user' is not in the list of group members_ in a Group Chat.
+> 1. On rare occasions, SillyTavern may display a warning saying _'prome-user' is not in the list of group members_ in a Group Chat.
 Ignore this warning as this is your persona and Prome has already added it to the group chat.
-> [!IMPORTANT]
-> 1. When changing chats, you might spot a "broken" character in the character/group list named `Prome User Sprite (Do Not Click)`.
+> 2. When changing chats, you might spot a "broken" character in the character/group list named `Prome User Sprite (Do Not Click)`.
 Do not interact with it as this is Prome making a "dummy character" for your persona to use in a group chat.
 You can however move it's position to be elsewhere in a group chat.
-> 2. If you decide to use the name of a character that exists in the group chat or your persona name is the same as a character in chat, your user sprite *may* change expressions to that of said character.
+> 3. If you decide to use the name of a character that exists in the group chat or your persona name is the same as a character in chat, your user sprite *may* change expressions to that of said character.
 This is primarily a ST limitation but you can always revert it via `/express` or by duplicating the character folder and renaming it to something else.

    <center>
       <img src="./.github/user-sprite.png">